Lycurgus1/AWS_Start_code/README.md

 	- Name, Then appropriate name
 10. Security groups
 	- Create new group
-		- May be able to use previously created group
+		- If already created a group, skip the below instructions previously created group
 	- Source for all will be My IP
 	- Add the below rows:
 	- SSH